 To have your incident management in one place has to be seen as valuable.
 All stakeholders will have appropriate access to review any incident with access to all the completed (or not) documentation with ease.
-Follow-up would be so much easier if there was no longer the need to locate a file, address other departments and individuals if any documents are yet to be placed in the file, or even seek advice or further comment from anyone involved.
+A follow-up would be so much easier if there was no longer the need to locate a file, address other departments and individuals if any documents are yet to be placed in the file, or even seek advice or further comment from anyone involved.
 Outcomes can be clear with appropriate corrective actions also at a glance.

-Sounds like less headaches to me.
+Sounds like fewer headaches to me.

-Not all incidents turn into a claim or involve loss of work time, but it important that your staff realize there is a process, and that the identification, recording and investigation into possible dangers is taken seriously.
+Not all incidents turn into a claim or involve loss of work time, but it is important that your staff realize there is a process, and that the identification, recording, and investigation into possible dangers is taken seriously.
 This goes for staff as well.
 Hazard identification, whether at a workstation or in a warehouse is everyone’s business.
-For employers it is all a part of being a good corporate citizen, and may even go toward being an employer of choice.
+For employers, it is all a part of being a good corporate citizen, and may even go toward being an employer of choice.
 We all like to know our employer considers our wellbeing is of importance.

 How important is it to you?

 At the pointy end of things, when a claim or serious incident has occurred, the people involved need to provide all kinds of personal information.
 An individual’s personal privacy and security of information is having printouts of personal particulars lying around the printer, for all to see, is no longer acceptable.
-A secure, protected back-up system will assist in lessening any of these types of sensitive issues.
+A secure, protected backup system will assist in lessening any of these types of sensitive issues.

 There’s that word again.
 While I don’t mean to taunt you, it is, in fact, a reality.

-Incorrect record keeping can get your organization into deep water if you are not careful.
-Ignorance is generally not tolerated, when it comes to the health and wellbeing of your people and the correct recording of their incidents.
+Incorrect record-keeping can get your organization into deep water if you are not careful.
+Ignorance is generally not tolerated when it comes to the health and well-being of your people and the correct recording of their incidents.